armory/knowledge-base/_posts/admin/2020-04-17-enable-mptv2.md

 ---
 date: 2020-04-17
-title: Enabling Managed Pipeline Templates
+title: Enabling the Managed Pipeline Templates UI
 categories:
    - Admin
 description: How to enable the Managed Pipeline Templates UI in Armory Spinnaker